purescript/purescript-control/README.md

 fix1 :: forall l a.
 (Lazy1 l) => (l a -> l a) -> l a
 ```

-A version of `fix` for type constructors of one type argument
+A version of `fix` for type constructors of one type argument.

 #### `fix2`